 How to Prevent an Exploitation of Your Website by An Attacker

 If you are new to website hosting or website designing, you could have had an issue with your website and you may have been surprised that despite security assurances from your web hosting company, your website got suspended due to an attack or exploitation without your knowing how it happened.
-You can also face issues like spamming, White Screen of Death (WSOD) which is the result of an attack which produces a blank white screen.
+You can also face issues like spamming, White Screen of Death (WSOD) which is the result of an attack or vulnerability leading to a blank white screen.

-A WSOD is usually as a result with plugin or extension compatibility with your current CMS version.
+A WSOD is usually as a result of a vulnerability with a plugin or extension incompatibility with your current CMS version.
 Regular updates to current CMS version including an update on all plugins and extensions is the solution to preventing this kind of attack.
 Plugin update in itself can sometimes create problems.
 You could also have experienced a hack leading to a complete defacement of your website.
 There are various forms of website attack but these are quite common especially with Content Management systems (CMS) like Joomla, WordPress, and Drupal.

 Another common problem with CMSs is load issues.
 This is also a area of exploitation.
-High load is common with content management systems and this is particularly associated with websites like WordPress that are managed by newbies.
+High load is common with content management systems and this is particularly associated with websites like WordPress especially when they are managed by newbies.

 It is important for you to know how to deal with these problems to be able to safely operate your website without any issues.
 It is good for you to know how to keep up with your website updates to avoid a site breakdown or suspension.

 Today, we will discuss simple steps you need to take to ensure that you get to know what is happening to your website and take appropriate action.

 1. Your Web Hosting Should be Linked to Your Favorable and Frequently Monitored Email

 Your web host will always communicate with you whenever there is an issue.
 You must therefore always keep an eye on your emails for any update from your web hosting provider.
 Remember that your registered email must be different from an email created on the website you are hosting.